GudBoiNero/PrimedKeys/README.md

+> [!CAUTION]
+> This project has changed stacks.
+I'm no longer using this repository.
+The newer version of PrimedKeys is [here](https://github.com/GudBoiNero/primed_keys).

 # What is PrimedKeys?
 PrimedKeys will be an onscreen configurable hotkey menu with a preset style akin to [Aseprite](https://www.aseprite.org/).
 I plan to make specific support for customization, because not only is it fun, why not make it a little artsy considering it's literally meant for artists.